Kl1ck9r/Balance/README.md

 # Balance JSON API
-## Test task for the position of trainee golang backend develope
+## Test task for the position of trainee golang backend developer

 ---
 ### 1. Requirements